Lockheed C-130 Hercules: Military

-In 1963, a Hercules achieved and still holds the record for the largest and heaviest aircraft to land on an aircraft carrier.
-During October and November that year, a USMC KC-130F (BuNo 149798), loaned to the U.S. Naval Air Test Center, made 29 touch-and-go landings, 21 unarrested full-stop landings and 21 unassisted take-offs on at a number of different weights.
+In 1963, a Hercules achieved and still holds the record to this day, for the largest and heaviest aircraft to land on an aircraft carrier.
+During October and November that year, a USMC KC-130F (BuNo 149798), lent to the U.S. Naval Air Test Center, made 29 touch-and-go landings, 21 unarrested, full-stop landings, and 21 unassisted take-offs on at a number of different weights.
 The pilot, Lieutenant (later Rear Admiral) James H. Flatley III, USN, was awarded the Distinguished Flying Cross for his role in this test series.
 The tests were highly successful, but the aircraft was not deployed this way.
-Flatley denied that C-130 was tested for carrier onboard delivery (COD) operations, or for delivering nuclear weapons.
+Flatley denied that C-130 was tested for carrier onboard delivery operations, or for delivering nuclear weapons.
 He said that the intention was to support the Lockheed U-2, also being tested on carriers.
 The Hercules used in the test, most recently in service with Marine Aerial Refueler Squadron 352 (VMGR-352) until 2005, is now part of the collection of the National Museum of Naval Aviation at NAS Pensacola, Florida.

-In 1964, C-130 crews from the 6315th Operations Group at Naha Air Base, Okinawa commenced forward air control (FAC; "Flare") missions over the Ho Chi Minh Trail in Laos supporting USAF strike aircraft.
-In April 1965 the mission was expanded to North Vietnam where C-130 crews led formations of Martin B-57 Canberra bombers on night reconnaissance/strike missions against communist supply routes leading to South Vietnam.
-In early 1966 Project Blind Bat/Lamplighter was established at Ubon Royal Thai Air Force Base, Thailand.
-After the move to Ubon, the mission became a four-engine FAC mission with the C-130 crew searching for targets and then calling in strike aircraft.
+In 1964, C-130 crews from the 6315th Operations Group at Naha Air Base, Okinawa, commenced forward air control (FAC or Flare) missions over the Ho Chi Minh Trail in Laos supporting USAF strike aircraft.
+In April 1965, the mission was expanded to North Vietnam, where C-130 crews led formations of Martin B-57 Canberra bombers on night reconnaissance/strike missions against communist supply routes leading to South Vietnam.
+In early 1966, Project Blind Bat/Lamplighter was established at Ubon Royal Thai Air Force Base, Thailand.
+After the move to Ubon, the mission became a four-engined FAC mission with the C-130 crew searching for targets and then calling in strike aircraft.
 Another little-known C-130 mission flown by Naha-based crews was Operation Commando Scarf (or Operation Commando Lava), which involved the delivery of chemicals onto sections of the Ho Chi Minh Trail in Laos that were designed to produce mud and landslides in hopes of making the truck routes impassable.

-In November 1964, on the other side of the globe, C-130Es from the 464th Troop Carrier Wing but loaned to 322d Air Division in France, took part in Operation Dragon Rouge, one of the most dramatic missions in history in the former Belgian Congo.
-After communist Simba rebels took white residents of the city of Stanleyville hostage, the U.S. and Belgium developed a joint rescue mission that used the C-130s to drop, air-land, and air-lift a force of Belgian paratroopers to rescue the hostages.
+In November 1964, on the other side of the globe, C-130Es from the 464th Troop Carrier Wing but lent to 322d Air Division in France, took part in Operation Dragon Rouge, one of the most dramatic missions in history in the former Belgian Congo.
+After communist Simba rebels took white residents of the city of Stanleyville hostage, the U.S. and Belgium developed a joint rescue mission that used the C-130s to drop, airland, and airlift a force of Belgian paratroopers to rescue the hostages.
 Two missions were flown, one over Stanleyville and another over Paulis during Thanksgiving week.
 The headline-making mission resulted in the first award of the prestigious MacKay Trophy to C-130 crews.